-- 2.70 A partial delivery does not satisfy the contractual obligation of the seller.
+- 2.71 Partial delivery can be defined as the practice of not rejecting delivery of less than the contracted amount of a security purchased in a cash trade or repo.
+However, a partial delivery does not satisfy the contractual obligation of the seller.
 It just reduces the adverse economic impact of a failure to deliver the full amount.
 The seller remains obliged to complete full delivery.
 Partialling should not be confused with shaping, which is an operational mechanism by which a large delivery of securities is broken up into smaller deliveries by the seller or his agent.
 Like partialling, shaping is intended to reduce the economic impact of a failure to deliver.
-The difference is that partialling is a decision by a buyer and shaping is an action by a seller, its agent or a market infrastructure such as a securities settlement system or a CCP. - 2.71 It is best practice for partial deliveries to be accepted in mini close-outs (see paragraphs 4.2-4.4 below), given that there will be no prospect of further deliveries because of the termination of the transaction, but without leaving an untradeable balance.
+The difference is that partialling is a decision by a buyer and shaping is an action by a seller, its agent or a market infrastructure such as a securities settlement system or a CCP. - 2.72 It is best practice for partial deliveries to be accepted in mini close-outs (see paragraphs 4.2-4.4 below), given that there will be no prospect of further deliveries because of the termination of the transaction, but without leaving an untradeable balance.